fiesty-fish/vintageesportsllc/README.md

 # Tech Stack:

 The app was built using Node.js, Express.js, Sequelize.js, and PostgreSQL on the backend, React.js, Redux.js, and NES.css on the frontend, and utilizes the Stripe API.
-It was completed using Agile methodologies in under 10 days for a group project.
+It was completed using Agile methodologies in 10 days for a group project.

 # URL: